Network communication

 Opening a connection

-These paramters are passed to all receive endpoints that are created from this listen endpoint.
-They define the maximum size of messages that can be received and the maximum number of messages that can be received simultanously (i.e. before being processed by the on_data
+For receiving data, the parameters define the size and number of buffers that are used to receive data.
+These parameters define the maximum size of messages that can be received and the maximum number of messages that can be received simultanously (i.e. before being processed by the on_data callback).
+For shared receive buffers, see the explanation above.

 Tip

-These parameters are only used by the libfabric backend.
+Zero-copy and receive parameters are only used by the libfabric backend.
 The asyncmsg backend does not need to create dedicated buffers to receive data (see asyncmsg documentation).

 Tip